 NZASA recognises that practitioner needs vary from one person to another.
-It therefore offers a variety of membership types so you can choose what suits you best:
+It therefore offers two membership types.:

-All applicants must fill in the Application form.
+All applicants must fill in the relevant Application form (refer membership pages).
 Fees are detailed on the above membership option pages and in the application form.

 NZASA’s registration process includes a one-off Clinic Inspection and Professional Visit that is designed to assist the applicant meet NZASA’s professional practicing requirements.
 For example, the check list includes the use of single-use sterile disposable needles, adequate light, heating and ventilation, audio and visual privacy, fees and qualifications on display and evidence of record keeping.
 The visit includes a review of history taking and evidence of an ability to write history forms up in English.

-Applicants with an overseas qualification are required to go through special application procedures as described on the Registration page.
+Applicants with an overseas qualification are required to go through special application procedures as described on the Registered Membership page.

 Acupuncture brochures, history and follow-up forms, consent forms and other help are all available to NZASA members at minimal or no cost.
 These resources are available through the Members section or by contacting the Registrar.